gsl12/Tiny-M/README.md

     - 2020 Nut 5 I-Typ alu profiles (6mm wide slot Misumi 2020 will work).
 Must have 4.0-4.2mm hole at ends.
     - Nema 17 stepper motors
+    - 1x 200mm MGN12H for X
-    - 3x 200mm MGN9H for XY
+    - 2x 200mm MGN9H for Y
     - 2x 200mm MGN12H for Z
     - FYSETC Cheetah V1.1b (TMC2209) or SKR Mini E3 with TMC2209
     - 24V everywhere

 ### BOM
 DRAFT BOM is available now.
-Thanks to CookieSN !
+Thanks to CookieSN!
+An updated BOM for V4 is currently in review.

 WARNING !
 The store Funssor on aliexpress sell a V0 kit with pictures of my Tiny-M. He use picture from github.
 To be clear IT IS NOT a Tiny-M Kit.
 Please don't buy it , if you want to build a Tiny-M.